VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/feature-flags.md

     }
     ```

-## How to Do GraphQL Call in Virto Commerce Frontend Application
+## How to do GraphQL call in Virto Commerce Frontend Application

 In Virto Commerce Frontend Application, you can use GraphQL queries to request modules with public settings.
 Here's an example of how to check if the Google Analytics module is installed and retrieve its settings.